-Die springs are a robust type of helical compression springs consisting of rectangular wire.
+Die springs are a robust type of helical compression springs consisting of rectangular wire, commonly used with die sets.
 For the same value deflection, die springs carry 30% more load.
 These springs are designed to carry very high compression loads in hostile environments.
 Made mainly for punch presses to provide consistent and reliable resistance, die springs also find use in other industries.

-Utilizing rectangular wire with a rounded profile, die springs take advantage of the pitch between coils, allowing more wire per spring, reducing stress and enhancing working loads.
-Die springs work similarly to compression springs, where energy is stored when a load is applied and the spring tries to keep two components separate.
-Tighter threads directly indicate a stronger spring; chrome alloy wire also contributes to their high-load capability.
+Die springs are manufactured from rectangular wire with rounded corners.
+Die springs work similarly to standard compression springs, where energy is stored when a load is applied and the spring tries to keep two components separate.
+A tighter spring winding yields a higher spring rate for springs manufactured from th same wire.

 Oil-tempered steel is a common material for die springs.
 Chrome alloys are also common die spring materials, with a chrome layer adding wear and corrosion resistance.
 Less common, but also much stronger, is chrome silicon or chrome vanadium, which improves dimension accuracy, minimizes individual stress points, and can operate in higher temperatures.
 These metals allow a pliable layer of colored vinyl to be applied to the spring, indicating a spring's working load.